vsivsi/meteor-job/README.md

 #### `j.restart([options], [callback])`

 Change the state of a `'failed'` or `'cancelled'` job to `'waiting'` to be retried.
-A restareted job will retain any repeat count state it had when it failed or was cancelled.
+A restarted job will retain any repeat count state it had when it failed or was cancelled.

 `options:`
 * `retries` -- Number of additional retries to attempt before failing with `job.retry()`.
 Default: `0`.
 These retries add to any remaining retries already on the job (such as if it was cancelled).